Akshatjain1999/Conona/README.md

 For reference i took help from youtube sources.

 ## Installation
-To run this project, install it locally using npm:
+To run this project, install it locally using IDLE:

 ```
 Download all the files.